jorinvo/chatbots/content/conclusions.md

 -	What didn't?
 -	Also evaluating the technical merits drawbacks here

+conversational interfaces don't have to rely inputing natural language, conversations can also happen by providing possible answers, the flow still differs from apps, having this flow is more like telling a story, variation in responses helps to keep the user engaged.

 ---

 After I present the finished product, I would like to compare the chatbot with the classic application: